dominiksaul/HEIG-VD-CLD-Labo/Labo04/001_SimpleWebAppDeployment.md

   ```
   //TODO appengine-web.xml
   It is an addidtional configuration file used by Google App Engine.
-  In this file we can configure for example the Java version to use.
+  It specifies informations about our application such as the Java version.
   ```

   ```
   //TODO index.jsp
   It is the homepage served by the web.xml.
 We can see that it calls functions defined in the HelloAppEngine class.
-  It is interesting to note that the .jsp extension is a popular view technology engine for Java application
+  .jsp extension file is a popular view technology engine for Java application.
   ```